openpacemaker

 /review

-Weekly coach review on demand — week summary plus a Claude-generated coaching narrative with a forward-looking suggestion for next week.
-No day-of-week restriction; safe to run any time, including after a Sunday long run.
+On-demand weekly coach review.
+Week summary plus a Claude-generated coaching narrative with a forward-looking suggestion for next week.

 /countdown